The Tale (short story)

-“The Tale” is a work of short fiction by Joseph Conrad, first published in the Strand Magazine in October 1917.
+"The Tale" is a work of short fiction by Joseph Conrad, first published in the Strand Magazine in October 1917.
 The story was collected in Tales of Hearsay in 1925 by T. Fisher Unwin.

 Plot

 A British gentleman and a lady are sharing a romantic interlude.
 A military man, he is on leave from his duty station during wartime.
 She insists that he tell her a tale.
 Bemused by her request, he offers her a war story.
 It is told not as a personal narrative, but from a third-person point-of-view.
 The focal character, though never explicitly identified, is he.

-During the early months of World War I, a British naval auxiliary vessel - formerly a luxury recreational boat converted to serve in coastal waters - is on patrol.
+During the early months of World War I, a British naval auxiliary vessel - a former luxury recreational boat converted to serve in coastal waters - is on patrol.
 German U-boats are known to be active in the area, destroying domestic shipping.

 The captain and his mate discover some curious debris floating near the shore.
 The object has a barrel-like shape suggesting it may be a container used by neutral war profiteers to resupply German submarines with petrol.
 The officers suspect that it has been hastily abandoned.
 Suddenly, a dense fog bank engulfs their ship.
 As visibility diminishes, the captain orders his vessel to cautiously enter a secluded cove and to anchor there until the fog clears.

 Entering the cove, the crew discovers that another vessel is occupying the inlet.
-They missed colliding with the boat by less than 150 feet (5o meters) in the mist.
+They missed colliding with the boat by less than 150 feet (50 meters) in the mist.
 The anchored vessel, barely visible at the entrance to the cove, had not sounded its bell at their approach, a breach of maritime protocol.
 The captain sends an officer to board the vessel to determine its identity.
 She is a “coaster”, a small cargo vessel bearing genuine Scandinavian registration, carrying merchandise to an English port.
 Its bills of lading are in perfect order.
 The officer is told by its captain that they had anchored due to engine problems.
 Strangely, the boat's engines have a full head of steam, as if the vessel was prepared to flee.
 Troubled by this contradiction, and suspecting that the vessel may be resupplying German U-boats, the British captain boards the coaster himself to interview its captain.